ThinkEQ/assembly-solutions-ltd/src/pages/news/investing-in-staff-training-custom-cable-assemblies.md

         Our products are 100% electrically tested before being despatched from our factory, giving customers confidence that all cables will work without any faults when being installed into their [Food & Catering Equipment](www.assembly-solutions.com/markets/food-and-catering).
 seo:
-  title: Investing in Staff Training - Cable Assemblies
+  title: Investing in Staff Training for Continuous Quality
   description: Assembly Solutions treats training as a priority as we continually
     strive for the highest Quality Standards in all Cable Assembly and Wiring Harness products.